otyanokosaisai/TravelerEye/README.md

 ## demo movie

-"Introducing TravelerEye, the AI companion that transforms your travel photos into stories and knowledge, powered by NVIDIA's cutting-edge technology."
+"Introducing TravelerEye, the AI companion powered by Nvidia's cutting-edge technology, transforming your travel photos into rich stories and knowledge.

-"Revisit cherished memories with family and friends as TravelerEye brings your past adventures to life.
-Each photo, enriched with cultural and historical insights, deepens the bonds and conversations shared around those memories."
+Revisit cherished memories with family and friends as TravelerEye brings your past adventures to life.
+Each photo, enriched with cultural and historical insights, deepens the bonds and conversations shared around those memories.

-"On solo journeys or explorations without a guide, TravelerEye becomes your instant digital companion.
-Just upload a photo, and our app, leveraging BLIP-2 and Llama2 models accelerated by NVIDIA's TensorRT-llm, reveals everything you need to know about the places you've visited.
-From historical sites to natural wonders, TravelerEye provides context, making every trip more meaningful."
+On solo journeys or explorations without a guide, TravelerEye becomes your instant digital companion.
+Just upload a photo, and our app, leveraging BLIP-2 and Llama2 models accelerated by TensorRT-llm, reveals everything you need to know about the places you've visited.
+From historical sites to natural wonders, TravelerEye provides context, making every trip more meaningful.

-"TravelerEye is more than an app; it's a new way to experience your travels and share stories.
-It's where memories meet discovery, enhancing how we connect with our world and each other."
+TravelerEye is more than an app; it's a new way to experience your travels and share stories, where memories meet discovery, enhancing how we connect with our world and each other.

+Now, let's quickly walk through how to bring this magic to life:

+Follow the installation guide on our GitHub page to set up your Docker container.
+Launch the app and upload a photo to start your journey.
+Choose or type a genre for the photo to tailor the insights you receive.
+Hit the 'Generate' button and watch as TravelerEye unveils the stories behind your image.
+In just a few simple steps, TravelerEye transforms your travel photos into gateways of exploration and connection, making every photo an opportunity for discovery.

+Thank you for exploring with TravelerEye, your passport to rediscovering the world through your lens."